Never Violence!: Impacts of the speech

 Lindgren's speech was soon spread worldwide.
 In her home country Sweden, Astrid Lindgren teamed up with scientists, journalists and politicians to achieve non-violent upbringing.
 In 1979, due to Astrid Lindgren's speech, a law was introduced in Sweden prohibiting violence against children.
 Until then there was no such law anywhere in the world.
 After Sweden, other Nordic countries followed Lindgren's role model.
 According to article 1631 II of the Bürgerliches Gesetzbuch, children in Germany only have held the "right to a non-violent upbringing" since 2000.
 Nevertheless, Lindgren's speech also made people think.
-Because of her speech more scientists where interested in exploring the consequences of violence on children.
+Because of her speech more scientists were interested in exploring the consequences of violence on children.
 They could later confirm Lindgren's theses.
 According to criminologist Christian Pfeiffer, this made people change their opinions about that matter and ultimately led to the change of the law in 2000.
 After Sweden many other countries around the world have made laws that forbid violence against children.
 Nepal is now the 54th state that forbids violence against children.
 As of 2019 Sweden still is working on a program called Never Violence, a programme to strengthen international efforts to legislate against corporal punishment of children at home and school.

 Book

-Never Violence (original title: Niemals Gewalt!) is the title of a book about Astrid Lindgrens famous speech.
+Never Violence (original title: Niemals Gewalt!) is the title of a book about Astrid Lindgren's famous speech.

 Content

-The book contains the complete speech (see also the content of the speech).
+The book contains the complete speech.
 In addition, a foreword, as well as an epilogue and a timeline about the life of Astrid Lindgren were added.
 Furthermore, Lindgren's poem If I were God was published in the book.

 Background

 The speech was first published in a book in 1978 in Germany and in Sweden.
 Since then the speech has been published many times.
-The speech in the different editions always stayed the same, however the text accompanying the book changed.
+The speech in the different editions always stayed the same, but the text accompanying the book changed.
 In Sweden, a new edition book was published in 2018.
-It was titled Aldrig våld!.
-It contained Lindgren's entire speech.
+It was titled Aldrig våld! and contained Lindgren's entire speech.
 The introduction, however, was made by Marta Santos Pais, a Portuguese lawyer who has been serving as the Special Representative of the United Nations Secretary-General on Violence against Children.
 The epilogue was written by Thomas Hammarberg, a former Commissioner for Human Rights in the Council of Europe in Strasbourg.
 The cover was illustrated by Stina Wirsén.
-This Swedish edition has been translated into English along with the preface and epilogue, as well as Stina Wirséns cover illustration.
+This Swedish edition has been translated into English along with the preface and epilogue, as well as Stina Wirsén's cover illustration.